 I've represented Sallie Mae, USA Funds, TERI and ECMC in nearly 50 bankruptcy cases throughout the State of Florida in the past 25 years.
 Approximately a dozen went to trial with only one loss involving a closed school in Miami.
 The discharge hardship standard presented by the Brunner case is a difficult test for a debtor to meet.
 Based upon these experiences, we have analyzed the various non-bankruptcy options recently available with more improvements to come in 2013 and 2014.
 We have created a new practice area to assist our consumer clients with their student loan debt.

 Our experience in bankruptcy court representing student loan guarantors has led us to believe that bankruptcy in its current form is not the forum for debtors to deal with unaffordable payment plans.
 It is expensive and difficult to win.
 Instead, after spending several thousand dollars and attending a specialized student loan workshop and several CLE (continuing legal education) courses by leading student loan experts around the country, we have picked apart the student loan system and all of the various repayment and rehabilitation programs available.
 And we have been encouraged by what we have found.
-While there are pros and cons to each option, and several strategic decisions to be made, we are confident that the average student loan borrower can avoid default and obtain an affordable payment plan of 15% of their disposable income, soon to be reduced to 10% with loan forgiveness of the balance after 25 and soon to be 20 years.
+While there are pros and cons to each option, and several strategic decisions to be made, we are confident that the average student loan borrower can avoid default on their federal loans and obtain an affordable payment plan of 10-15% of their disposable income, with loan forgiveness of the balance after 20-25 years.